-- We naturally lose lean muscle mass as part of the aging process.
+- We naturally lose lean muscle mass as part of the ageing process.
 Strength training can help to preserve it.

 - Stronger muscles help to stabilise the joints.
 This can help to prevent injuries - especially important for those with hypermobile joints.

-- Strength training helps to improve resting metabolic rate.
+- Strength training helps to improve your RMR (resting metabolic rate).

-- It has also been shown to have a positive effect on our mental health, including reductions in anxiety, depression, and pain intensity; improved sleep and confidence, self-esteem, self-efficacy and resiliance.
+- It has also been shown to have a positive effect on our mental health, including reductions in anxiety, depression, and pain intensity; improved sleep and confidence, self-esteem, and resilience.